astronomer/docs/astro/deployment-file-reference.md

 When you inspect a Deployment, the value of secret environment variables do not appear in the Deployment file.

-To delete an environment variable, remove the lines that contain its key, its value, and other associated fields, then reapply the file to the Deployment.
-Any variables which exist on the Deployment but are not included in the most recently applied Deployment file are deleted.
+To delete an environment variable, remove the lines that contain its key, its value, and other associated fields.
+Then, reapply the file to the Deployment.
+Any variables that exist on the Deployment, but are not included in the most recently applied Deployment file, are deleted.

 If you commit a template file to a GitHub repository, do not add secret environment variables in the file.
 Instead, add them manually in the Cloud UI.
 This ensures that you do not commit secret values to a version control tool in plain-text.